PainCrame/Multi-Task-File-Manager/README.md

 -Run the installer.
 -The software is now installed !
 Open a terminal and run the command ```mtfm --hello```

+## ⬆️ Uninstallation
+Simple installation:

+-Download the corresponding uninstaller here (uninstaller/Windows/en)
+-Run the uninstaller.
+-The software is now uninstalled !

 ## 💭 Feedback and Contributing